aziz-usenov1/Term-2/README.md

   - **Validation:**
     - Identified and excluded outliers (e.g., salaries above $500/hour) to maintain accurate analysis.
     - Formatted data for readability.

+**Results**

+*State-Level Comparison*
+The BLS API data reveals notable differences compared to LinkedIn hourly wages:
+  - Key States with Large Differences
+    - Alaska: LinkedIn wages are 63.86% higher than BLS.
+    - Iowa: LinkedIn wages are 63.15% higher than BLS.
+    - District of Columbia: BLS wages slightly exceed LinkedIn (-2.29%).

+*National Average*
+- **LinkedIn Average Hourly Salary:** $40.80
+- **BLS Average Hourly Salary:** $32.75
+- **Difference (Units):** $8.05
+- **Difference (%):** 24.58%

+*Interpretation of Results*
+- **BLS API Data vs LinkedIn:**
+    - LinkedIn data shows consistently higher wages due to its focus on professional and specialized roles.
+    - BLS data, representing all industries and roles, provides a broader but lower average.
+- **Regional Trends:**
+    - States with high LinkedIn premiums (e.g., Alaska, Iowa) highlight demand for professionals in certain regions.
+    - Discrepancies vary widely by state, influenced by local economies and job markets.
+- **Data Limitations:**
+    - Scope Differences: BLS captures a broad workforce; LinkedIn focuses on higher-paying jobs.
+    - Data Cleaning: Outliers were removed to maintain data integrity.

+**Conclusion**

+This project demonstrates the integration of the BLS API for wage analysis and highlights its value in comparing data across different platforms.
+The observed wage differences underscore the importance of contextualizing salary data based on the source.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>